 Containers are built in accordance with standard dimensions and weight specifications established by the International Organization for Standardization ("ISO").
 The industry-standard measurement unit is the Twenty-Foot Equivalent Unit ("TEU"), which compares the length of a container to a standard 20' container.
 For example, a 20' container is equivalent to one TEU and a 40' container is equivalent to two TEU.
-Standard dry freight containers are typically 8' wide, come in lengths of 20', 40' or 45' and are either 8'6" or 9'6" high.
+Standard dry freight containers are typically 8' wide, come in lengths of 20', 40' or 45' and are either 8'6'' or 9'6'' high.
 The three principal types of containers are described as follows:

 - Dry freight standard containers.
 A dry freight standard container is constructed of steel sides, roof, an end panel on one end and a set of doors on the other end, a wooden floor and a steel undercarriage.
 Dry freight standard containers are the least expensive and most commonly used type of container.
 They are used to carry general cargo, such as manufactured component parts, consumer staples, electronics and apparel.
-According to the latest available data, dry freight standard containers comprised approximately 86.0% of the worldwide container fleet, as measured in TEU, at December 31, 2010. - Dry freight specialized containers.
+According to the latest available data, dry freight standard containers comprised approximately 90.4% of the worldwide container fleet, as measured in TEU, at December 31, 2011. - Dry freight specialized containers.
 Dry freight specialized containers consist of open-top and flat-rack containers.
 An open-top container is similar in construction to a dry freight standard container except that the roof is replaced with a tarpaulin supported by removable roof bows.
 A flat-rack container is a heavily reinforced steel platform with a wood deck and steel end panels.
 Open-top and flat-rack containers are generally used to transport heavy or oversized cargo, such as marble slabs, building products or machinery.
-According to the latest available data, dry freight specialized containers comprised approximately 3.2% of the worldwide container fleet, as measured in TEU, at December 31, 2010. - Other containers.
+According to the latest available data, dry freight specialized containers comprised approximately 2.5% of the worldwide container fleet, as measured in TEU, at December 31, 2011. - Other containers.
 Other containers include refrigerated containers, tank containers, 45' containers, pallet-wide containers and other types of containers.
 The two most prominent types of such containers are refrigerated containers and tank containers.
-A refrigerated container has an integral refrigeration unit on one end which generally plugs into an outside power source and is used to transport perishable goods.
+A refrigerated container has an integral refrigeration unit on one end which plugs into an outside power source and is used to transport perishable goods.
 Tank containers are used to transport liquid bulk products such as chemicals, oils, and other liquids.
-According to the latest available data, other containers comprised approximately 10.8% of the worldwide container fleet, as measured in TEU, at December 31, 2010.
+According to the latest available data, other containers comprised approximately 7.1% of the worldwide container fleet, as measured in TEU, at December 31, 2011.

 Containers provide a secure and cost-effective method of transportation because they can be used in multiple modes of transportation, making it possible to move cargo from a point of origin to a final destination without repeated unpacking and repacking.
 As a result, containers reduce transit time and freight and labor costs, as they permit faster loading and unloading of shipping vessels and more efficient utilization of transportation containers than traditional break bulk shipping methods.
 The protection provided by containers also reduces damage, loss and theft of cargo during shipment.
-While the useful economic life of containers varies based upon the damage and normal wear and tear suffered by the container, we estimate that the useful economic life for a standard dry freight container used in intermodal transportation is on average 12 years.
+While the useful economic life of containers varies based upon the damage and normal wear and tear suffered by the container, we estimate that our useful economic life for a standard dry freight container used in intermodal transportation is on average 12 years.
+Some shipping lines have recently indicated that they intend to keep their containers for longer than 12 years.